replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

       yamlPath: 'spec.ports[0]'
 ```

-If the `yamlPath` field is blank, the entire YAML document matching the `template` will be replaced with a copy for each of the repeatable item entries.
+If the `yamlPath` field is not present, the entire YAML document matching the `template` will be replaced with a copy for each of the repeatable item entries.
 The `metadata.name` field of the new doc will reflect the repeatable item `key`.

 ### Templating